RafaelEmery/processing-studies/README.md

 ## Fun Fact

 :globe_with_meridians: I use the VS Code to code some Processing stuffs.
 Much better!
-You check how it happens by [clicking here](https://github.com/TobiahZ/processing-vscode).
+You can check how it happens by [clicking here](https://github.com/TobiahZ/processing-vscode).